chris-short/devopsish.com/PODCAST.md

 #### Alternate Method

-The alternate method is to pull it from your [Twitter data archive](https://twitter.com/settings/download_your_data) (which takes hours to be generated; and a week to expire).
+The alternate method is to pull it from your [Twitter data archive](https://twitter.com/settings/download_your_data) (which takes hours/days to be generated; and a week to expire).

 ### Editing

-- Capture five seconds of dead air somewhere for the noise floor
+- Remove noise floor
 - Keep it light and simple
 - Edit out any long pauses
 - Edit out anything before "Good Morning" (that's an incentive to join the Twitter Space early)
-- Trim the outro
+- Trim up the outro
 - Upload to [Anchor](https://anchor.fm/devopsish)

 ### Distribution (aka Anchor.fm)